thatrahul/message-java/webhook.md

 ## Demo
 For demonstration, we setup the hacked magnet message server.
 We then defined a hook for getting notified when a message with specific meta key value pair is processed by the server.
 Blowfish server was used for providing the controller which served as a target URL.
-In the controller we write information about the message to a log file.
+In the controller we wrote information about the message to a log file.

 Here is an example:
 ```